-Prior to puberty, females and males tend to have very similar body shapes.
-But as the production of hormones increases during puberty, rapid physical changes usually occur, resulting in the development of secondary sexual characteristics that are more male or female.
+Prior to puberty, persons assigned female at birth and folks assigned males at birth tend to have very similar body shapes.
+But as the production of hormones increases during puberty, rapid physical changes usually occur.
+This results in the development of secondary sexual characteristics that society labels as masculine or feminine.

-Testosterone is produced by every body but at different rates.
-These differing rates are responsible for many physical differences between females and males.
-The average adult male can produce as much as 10 times the testosterone of the average adult female.
+Testosterone is produced by everybody at different rates.
+These differing rates are responsible for many physical differences between estrogenic and androgenic development.
+Folks assigned male at birth (AMAB) can produce as much as 10 times the testosterone of the average person assigned female at birth (AFAB).

 Testosterone levels affect how fat is metabolized and carried.
-Males tend to be less efficient at storing fat than females and so typically have lower percentages of body fat.
-Fat distribution also differs with females being more prone to weight gain in their hips, butt and thighs, while males are more likely to gain weight in their upper body, especially around the waist and abdomen.
+Persons who were AFAB are more efficient in storing fat and are prone to weight in their hips, butt and thighs.
+Folks AMAB typically have lower percentages of body fat and are more likely to gain weight in their upper body (especially around the waist and abdomen).

 While no two shapes or figures are ever the same, most male body types can placed into one of the three categories below.